primefaces/primefaces/docs/9_0/core/dialogframework.md

 ```

 **Configuration**
-DF requires the following configuration to be present in faces config file.
+DF requires the following configuration to be present in faces-config.xml:

 ```xml
 <application>